nover/heroku-buildpack-mono/README.md

 # Mono Heroku Buildpack

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Mono that will run [Service Stack](https://github.com/ServiceStack/ServiceStack/) Self hosted APIs on port 8080.
+A compatible Service Stack example API can be found here: https://github.com/nover/service-stack-selfhost-heroku

 It uses [nginx](http://www.mono-project.com/FastCGI_Nginx) as the web server and runs on Mono 3.2.3.